Dual! Parallel Trouble Adventure: Production

 Dual! was inspired by the popularity of Neon Genesis Evangelion when it aired in Japan in the 1990s with the main characters inspired by the dynamics of Shinji, Asuka, Rei and Misato.

 Media

 Dual! was released in Japan via VHS, Laserdisc and DVD from June 25 to December 22, 1999.
 A Blu-Ray version was released in Japan on October 11, 2018.

+The US/Canada version was formerly licensed by Pioneer (Geneon).
+On October 17, 2023, Discotek announced a Blu-Ray release of the anime in 2024.